sval4/Web-App-Demo/README.md

 - **User Timeout:** Implemented a user timeout mechanism for enhanced security.
 - **User Dashboard:**
   - Added functionality to add drugs to the user dashboard.
-  - Implemented a feature to remove drugs from the dashboard.
+  - Added functionality to remove drugs from the dashboard.
   - Enabled drag-and-drop functionality for drug tiles.
 - **Edit Profile Section:** Developed an intuitive section for users to modify their profile information.
 - **Login/Sign Up:** Created a user-friendly authentication system for seamless login and registration.